-Finding: The Public Safety project is complex and will require careful planning and coordination to reduce the impact on the service provided by Public Safety staff.
+Finding: The CC Building Roof project is complex and will require careful planning and coordination to reduce the impact on users of the CC Building and surrounding buildings.
 One of the biggest advantages of the CM/GC method is the ability to coordinate all technical work before the start of construction and more accurately establish a construction schedule.
 Being able to apply best practices as a team will make for a better product within the budget constraints.